 The award is expected to give a huge boost to the film’s prospects at the box office.
 It is also likely to spur discussions on the issue of the ethnic cleansing of Kashmiri Pandits, which has been a topic of debate and controversy in India for several years.

-With the recognition of “The Kashmir Files” at the Dada Saheb Phalke Awards, the film is likely to create more awareness about the issue and help in creating a dialogue on the subject.
+With the recognition of “The Kashmir Files” at the Dada Saheb Phalke Awards, the film is likely to create more awareness about the issue and help create a dialogue on the subject.